Positive Parenting Guide

 Choosing Child Care

-When choosing child care, plan as far in advance as possible.
+WHEN CHOOSING CHILD CARE, PLAN AS FAR IN ADVANCE AS POSSIBLE.
 Choosing the right child care and finding help with child care expenses can take some time.
-Call your local Child Care Resource and Referral agency for help, or contact Child Care Aware at 1-800-424-2246 or http://childcareaware.org to be referred to local providers.
+Call your local Child Care Resource and Referral agency for help, or contact Florida’s Office of Early Learning at www.floridaearlylearning.com or Child Care Aware at 1-800-424-2246 or www.childcareaware.org.

 You may also want to ask your employer, family members, friends, church or school for recommendations.
 Consider all your child care options.
 After you find a few child care programs that meet your family’s budget, schedule and special needs, call to arrange an appointment to visit the child care centers or family homes you have selected.